Back to the school benches, we all missed the point! 😄

 - The search for orgasm is a manifestation of the ego.

 - The sexual act can be much more than an orgasmic drive: the fusion of two beings in love.

 The path to relearning how to make love naturally requires a commitment from both partners:

 Lovemaking free of dependencies, attachments and fears takes time.

-It requires self-acceptance, and understanding of our conditioning.
+It requires self-acceptance, and understanding of my conditioning.

 Trusting the bodies

 Sexual intercourses can be more than just back-and-forth movements.